 OneSignal.logout()

-→ clears External ID and assigns anonymous OneSignal ID - Optionally disable notifications using
+→ clears External ID and assigns anonymous OneSignal IDoptOut

-MAUs are used for billing and are defined as mobile push Subscriptions that opened the app within the last 30 days.
+when logging back inMAU is used for billing and is defined as a mobile Subscription that has a last session within the 30 day billing period.
 This includes:

 If a User has these Subscriptions:

-Only iOS and Android push Subscriptions count, resulting in 2 MAUs.
+Only iOS and Android mobile Subscriptions count, resulting in 2 MAUs.

-You can delay SDK initialization and Subscription creation using:
+You can delay SDK initialization and Subscription creation using the mobile SDK privacy methods.

 setConsentRequired()